etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 !!!info
-    For more information, see an example in [ExportFileExample](https://gitlab.com/users/sign_in){target="\_blank"}
+    For more information, see an example in [ExportFileExample](https://gitlab.com/users/sign_in){target="\_blank"}.

 ##  Limitations

 ###  References

-Currently, not all references available in Standard windows are available in Process Definition.
+Currently, not all references available in **Standard windows** are available in **Process Definition**.
 The following ones cannot be used as parameters:

-  * Button: the mechanism to add new buttons is described in [Adding new buttons](Adding_new_buttons.md).
+  * Button: the mechanism to add new buttons is described in [Adding new buttons](how-to-create-a-standard-process-definition.md#adding-new-buttons).
   * Image
   * Masked String
   * Table